-420 35.
-Coordinate with the Department of Criminal Justice Services to ensure the exchange of any 421 information necessary to comply with the reporting requirements of the Community Policing Reporting 422 Database established pursuant to § 52-30.3; and 423 36.
-Do all acts necessary or advisable to carry out the purposes of this subtitle.
-424 § 4.1-606.
+§ 4.1-606.
 Regulations of the Board.

-425 A. The Board may promulgate reasonable regulations, not inconsistent with this subtitle or the 426 general laws of the Commonwealth, that it deems necessary to carry out the provisions of this subtitle and 427 to prevent the illegal cultivation, manufacture processing, transportation, distribution, sale, and testing of 428 marijuana and marijuana products.
-The Board may amend or repeal such regulations.
-Such regulations 429 shall be promulgated, amended, or repealed in accordance with the Administrative Process Act (§ 2.2- 430 4000 et seq.) and shall have the effect of law.
-431 B. The Board shall promulgate regulations that: 432 1.
-Govern the outdoor cultivation of marijuana by a marijuana cultivation facility licensee, 433 including security requirements to include lighting, physical security, and alarm requirements, provided 434 that such requirements do not prohibit the cultivation of marijuana outdoors or in a greenhouse; 435 2.
-Establish requirements for securely transporting marijuana between marijuana establishments; 436 3.
-Establish sanitary standards for retail marijuana product preparation; 437 4.
-Establish a testing program for retail marijuana and retail marijuana products pursuant to 438 Chapter 14 (§ 4.1-1400 et seq.); 439 5.
-Establish an application process for licensure as a marijuana establishment pursuant to this 440 subtitle in a way that, when possible, prevents disparate impacts on historically economically 441 disadvantaged communities; 442 6.
-Establish requirements for health and safety warning labels to be placed on retail marijuana and 443 retail marijuana products to be sold or offered for sale by a licensee to a consumer in accordance with the exceed (i)-five_10 milligrams per serving for edible marijuana products and where practicable an
+- A. The Board may promulgate reasonable regulations, not inconsistent with this subtitle or the general laws of the Commonwealth, that it deems necessary to carry out the provisions of this subtitle and to prevent the illegal cultivation, manufacture processing, transportation, distribution, sale, and testing of marijuana and marijuana products.
+The Board may amend or repeal such regulations.-Such Except as otherwise provided by law, such regulations shall be promulgated, amended, or repealed in accordance with the Administrative Process Act (§ 2.2-4000 et seq.) and shall have the effect of law. - B. The Board shall promulgate regulations that: - 1.
+Govern the outdoor cultivation of marijuana by a marijuana cultivation facility licensee, including security requirements to include lighting, physical security, and alarm requirements, provided that such requirements do not prohibit the cultivation of marijuana outdoors or in a greenhouse; - 2.
+Establish requirements for securely transporting marijuana between marijuana establishments; - 3.
+Establish sanitary standards for retail marijuana product preparation; - 4.
+Establish a testing program for-retail marijuana and-retail marijuana products pursuant to Chapter 14 (§ 4.1-1400 et seq.); - 5.
+Establish an application process for licensure as a marijuana establishment pursuant to this subtitle in a way that, when possible, prevents disparate impacts on historically disadvantaged communities; - 6.
+Establish requirements for health and safety warning labels to be placed on-retail marijuana and retail marijuana products to be sold or offered for sale by a licensee to a consumer in accordance with the provisions of this subtitle;